2018-2019 Award Winners

 SCRIPTURE AND THE NEW SCIENCE OF GENDER: UNDERSTANDING COMPLEXITY, NAVIGATING CONFLICT, EQUIPPING THE CHURCH

-Building on two years of filming personal interviews with Protestant, Catholic, and Jewish intersex people and ten years of academic research, Dr. DeFranza has been developing an 8-week multi-media curriculum for adult Sunday School classes/small groups.
+Building on two years of filming personal interviews with Protestant, Catholic, and Jewish intersex people and ten years of academic research, Dr. DeFranza has been developing a multi-media curriculum for adult Sunday School classes/small groups.
 Scripture and the New Science of Gender equips Christians with the tools and Biblical wisdom to engage in more productive conversations on the difficult topics of gender diversity.

 Many leaders in theologically conservative congregations want to equip their people for better conversations about gender but fear church conflict and schism.
 Many parishioners remains suspicious of science that doesn’t seem to fit with their readings of the Bible.
 Watching people of faith whose bodies do not conform to our assumptions about male and female bodies share their personal testimonies offers conservative Christians a place to begin conversations about topics they formerly believed to be off-limits.
 Meanwhile, progressive churches may be “welcoming” in theory, but their lack of knowledge about biological sex diversity can manifest in blind spots to practical matters of inclusion and the unique needs of intersex people and their families.
 Few understand how intersex people differ from LGBTQ people.
 All benefit from a better understanding of gender science, Scripture, and tools for facilitating difficult conversations with charity and respect.

 With the help of The BTS Center, Dr. DeFranza will be able to complete the filming and editing of the curriculum and test it in 4-6 churches across the theological spectrum, employing their feedback to refine it for wider distribution.
 Funding awarded: $20,000.